abraunegg/onedrive/docs/install.md

 Outside of these 3 reasons, you should not be building the client yourself.
 You should endeavour where possible to use a pre-built package.

 > [!IMPORTANT]
-> If your distribution does not provide a package, raise a request with them to get the client packaged and maintained in your chosen distribution.
+> If your distribution does not currently offer a packaged version of the client, you should **request that your distribution maintainers package and support it** as part of their official repositories.

 ## Building from Source